mwherman2000/did-uri-spec/README.md

 - The intention is for this specification to be merged into the W3C Decentralized Identifiers specification directly, by reference, or as an appendix.

-NOTE: This document is a specification specifically for Decentralized Identifier URLs ...described by the `did-url` grammar using the ABNF notation.
+NOTE: This document is a specification specifically for Universal Decentralized Identifier URLs ...described by the `did-url` grammar using the ABNF notation.
 For a better understanding of these terms, read [Giving Grammars Written with ABNF Notation the Respect They Deserve](https://hyperonomy.com/2019/03/11/giving-grammars-written-with-abnf-notation-the-respect-they-deserve/).

 This document supercedes and obsoletes DID-Resolution issue [`did-url` Use Cases: `did-url` Syntax Examples (and corresponding HTTP Binding Examples)](https://github.com/w3c-ccg/did-resolution/issues/32) - which is now closed.